paulross/TotalDepth/docs/source/glossary.rst

 **********************

 .. note::
-	Terms here starting with "RP66V1." are taken directly from the `RP66V1 glossary <http://w3.energistics.org/rp66/v1/rp66v1_defs.html>`_ and reproduced here for the convenience of the reader.
+	Terms here starting with "RP66V1." are taken directly from the `RP66V1 glossary <http://w3.energistics.org/rp66/v1/rp66v1_defs.html>`_.
+	They are lightly edited, corrected and enhanced before being reproduced here for the convenience of the reader.

 .. glossary::
 	:sorted: